Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 of course, initially it was running on my computer, so I had to keep it on 24/7, and to give you an idea of how naive I was, my database was literally a .json file :)

 I soon learned about hosting on a VPS, so I bought one from vultr and copied my code manually with FileZilla onto it (I think the first times I was also copying the `node_modules` black hole).
-For a while, every time I had to update the bot, I would copy the files via SFTP on my server, get into the shell and restart the javascript process.
+for a while, every time I had to update the bot, I would copy the files via SFTP on my server, get into the shell and restart the javascript process.

 I do have really nice memories about that period of development, I was in high school and I was coding 24/7, and then with covid hit, I was coding during online classes too.
 and the good thing is that I was actually using my bot, quite a lot, so it was really cool to tell my friends about new features we could use in our guild and have them play around with the bot.